doivglser/mindevenviro-fanciful/README.md

 Set the workflow interval in minutes and edit your projects with your favorite editor (I use nano).
 Update your scripts to /usr/local/bin, to /var/www/testphp or to /usr/lib/cgi-bin.
 Stop a php, python, perl or bash syntax-check, with ctrl+4.
 Be sure you change more then one byte (if you change just one digit, do a space or a hash with a comment).
 Close with ctrl+C.

-* from terminator tab 1: redundanz.sh in /dev/pts/2
+* from terminator tab 1: redundanz.sh

-Restarts Apache2, MySQL, Sendmail.
-If false, or on lack of space, writes to /dev/pts/2 and to mailbox.

 * from terminator tab 2: mutt|shi3lD.sh, nmon , mc

-* from terminator tab 2: shi3lD.sh (network-manager)
+* from terminator tab 2: shi3lD.sh (network-manager) in /dev/pts/2

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamd daemons are running.
 While running shi3lD.sh Firefox-ESR will be killed after each MAC-puffing.
 This script	runs only on systems without network-managers.
 PLEASE DON'T USE shi3lD.sh, IF YOU WANT TO LOGIN TO: facebook.com, or a free-web-mail-service (Or Firefox will open your previous session and you loose a MAC-ADDRESS and an IP-ADDRESS).

+shi3lD.sh invokes serv-if-up.sh. "serv-if-up.sh" Restarts Apache2, MySQL, Sendmail.
+If false, or on lack of space, writes to /dev/pts/2 and to mailbox.

 # Files: